Kwsswart/utilities/ReadMe.md

         - Converts a string into an integer numerical representation · utilities.py
         - Custom Validator to make a field optional if another field has a desired value.
+    · import_data.py
+        - Import CSV File into database with example
+        - Looper to programmatically call the import function . tika_parser.py
+        - Parse through documents and extract data required.
+        - Displays Connection and insertion to mongoDB using the data retrieved from Apache Tika.
+        - In example data has not been escaped.
+        * Requires prior installation of JAVA JRE

 ## Contributing